emacs-mirror/emacs/mps/manual/source/glossary/s.rst

-            Memory which is not in use by any :term:`pool` and not otherwise in use for internal MPS data structures, but which remains :term:`committed` (mapped to RAM by the operating system).
+            Memory which is not in use by any :term:`pool` and not otherwise in use for internal MPS data structures, but which remains :term:`committed <mapped>` (mapped to
+            :term:`RAM` by the operating system).
 It is used by the :term:`arena` to (attempt to) avoid calling the operating system to repeatedly map and unmap areas of :term:`virtual memory` as the amount of memory in use goes up and down.
             It is subject to the :term:`spare commit limit`.
 The total spare committed memory can be retrieved by calling :c:func:`mps_arena_spare_committed`.

     spaghetti stack